-• In the Clips pane, select the Current Bin label Look in: Y-default, then select Recycle Bin.
+• In the Clips pane, select the Current Bin label Look to You and, then select Recycle Bin.

 The Recycle Bin assets are displayed in the asset list as the current bin.
 You can work with assets in the Recycle Bin just like any other bin.